dbeehler/10547-Sub-Zero/README.md

 * **Developer Info**
   - Known Issues
     - No way to delete entries in database
-    - Team list isn't sorted by value
+    - ~~Team list isn't sorted by value~~
+  - TODO
+    - add notes to database?

 ### Sorted by the forms themselves